Removing Bees in a Chimney

 Removing bees in a chimney for relocation

-It does not get any easier than when you use us, you can relax in the knowledge that you are in the hands of experts that are highly experienced in carrying out bee removals from chimneys and other places that bees should not be.
+If you have bees in a chimney it does not get any easier to remove them than when you use us, you can relax in the knowledge that you are in the hands of experts that are highly experienced in carrying out bee removals from chimneys and other places that bees should not be.

 Just call us on 02922 401649 and we will explain what we can do for you, otherwise fill in the contact form and we can call you.